iobroker-community-adapters/ioBroker.shelly/docs/en/basics.md

 sudo tcpdump port 5683 -A
 ```

 Now you shall see all CoAP messages from the Shelly.
-Look for you Shelly device in the output.
-If you can not find it, you have a network problem with UDP or multicast messages.
+If you don't see any messages, you have a network problem with UDP or multicast messages.

 CoAP Messages look like that: